 One live recording of “With A Little Help From My Friends” was made on July 7th, 1987 by an all star band featuring Ringo on lead vocals and George Harrison on rhythm guitar, for the Prince’s Trust 1987 Rock Gala.
 This recording appeared on the British album “The Prince’s Trust Concert 1987," which was released in various countries but not in the US.

-Many live recordings of the song were also made that wound up on Ringo’s “All Starr Band” albums, the first being done on September 3rd or 4th, 1989 at The Greek Theatre in Los Angeles, California, this appearing on the benefit album "Nobody's Child" as well as an accompanying single.
-Then there was the July 13th, 1992 in Montreux as heard on his “Live In Montreux” album.
+Many live recordings of the song were also made by Ringo’s “All Starr Band,” the first being done on September 3rd or 4th, 1989 at The Greek Theatre in Los Angeles, California, this appearing on the benefit album "Nobody's Child" as well as an accompanying single.
+Then there was the July 13th, 1992 version recorded in Montreux as heard on his “Live In Montreux” album.
 Then, on May 13th, 1998, two recordings of the song were made for the “VH1 Storytellers” album, the second being a short reprise of the song for the close of the television performance.
 Then, on August 22nd, 2001, a recording was made for his “King Biscuit Flower Hour Presents” album, this version also appearing on his albums “Extended Versions” and “Ringo Starr And Friends.”
 On July 24th, 2003, the song was recorded in Toronto, Canada for the album “Tour 2003,” and on June 24th, 2005, two versions of the song were recorded (opening and closing the show) in Waukegan, Illinois for his “Live At Soundstage” album.
 It was then recorded in Uncasville, Connecticut on July 16th, 2006 for his “Live 2006” album, followed by another dual recording on August 2nd, 2008 at the Greek Theatre in Los Angeles, California, for his “Live At The Greek Theatre 2008” album.

 Song Structure and Style